C-LAEF/claef_1k_doc/docs/Logs.md

 title: Changes in C-LAEF 1k suite
 nav_order: 4
 ---

+### 08.01.2024 00 UTC
+- initialize member 17 with soil from member 00 and ECMWF atmo

 ### 02.01.2024 12 UTC
 - initialize member 06 with first guess (soil+atmos) from member 00
 - initialize member 17 with first guess (soil+atmos) from member 00 (including envar=0 for 12 UTC run)